Modern Slavery and Human Trafficking

 Policy and Statement

 Ringway Jacobs Limited is a leading highways service provider working with local authorities across the UK, with an annual turnover in the region of £300 million.
-We currently operate in Cheshire East, Buckinghamshire, Central Bedfordshire, Essex and Central and North East areas of London.
+We currently operate in Cheshire East, Buckinghamshire, Central Bedfordshire and Essex.

 Our Modern Slavery and Human Trafficking policy continues to be communicated to our employees and our supply chain and is embedded in to the way we work.